-Estyr weaves stories of femininity, immigration, and Toronto’s suburbs into songs layered with lush vocals and warm acoustic guitar.
-Her songs skirt alt indie-folk and R&B genres, and fuse influences like ‘70s soul music, psychology, and soft rock radio.
-Whether performing solo, with upright bassist Brandon Davis, or with experimental band Tiger Balme, she’s noted for her dynamic and down-to-earth stage presence, engaging audiences to laugh, reflect, and heal.
+Estyr weaves stories of femininity, heartbreak, liminality, and Toronto’s suburbs into songs layered with lush vocals and warm acoustic guitar.
+Her songs move between alt-R&B and indie pop-folk styles while remaining firmly rooted in lyrical storytelling.
+Whether performing solo, with upright bassist Brandon Davis, or with experimental band Tiger Balme, she’s noted for her dynamic and down-to earth stage presence, engaging audiences to laugh, reflect, and heal.

-Estyr’s second EP, All Tied Up, will be released in early 2021.
+Estyr’s second EP, All Tied Up, will be released in April 2021.
 The four-track album, produced by Rob McLay in Toronto, is a nostalgic reflection on her coming-of-age as a second-generation immigrant, featuring modulated vocal harmonies and electric drums.
-Drawing on influences such as Weyes Blood, Khruangbin, and Daniel Caesar, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, to be released in late 2020.
+Drawing on influences such as Weyes Blood and Khruangbin, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, to be released in late 2020.
 She says, “I’ve long felt like I was writing a soundtrack I never had as a teenager--one that resonated with my reality as a multiracial kid in a suburban town.
 Altar Boy tells a story that would have spoken to me then.”

-An ardent proponent for diversity in the arts, in 2017 Estyr founded Tiger Balme, an all-female band that has shared the stage with other local and international women of colour, including Madison McFerrin (Drake Underground, 2019), Emily Soon (Toronto, 2019), and Cutsleeve (Monarch Tavern, 2019).
-They are currently working on their debut full-length album, which is currently being produced by Paul Chin (Full Spectrum, 2020) in Toronto (release date to be determined).
+An ardent proponent for diversity in the arts, in 2017 Estyr founded Tiger Balme, an all-female band that has shared the stage with Madison McFerrin (Drake Underground, 2019), Emily Soon (Toronto, 2019), and Cutsleeve (Monarch Tavern, 2019).
+They are currently working on their debut full-length album with producer Paul Chin (Full Spectrum, 2020) in Toronto (release date to be determined).
 Estyr says, “Tiger Balme is the embodiment of everything I love as an artist: a collective space for women and people of colour to write and share their stories.”

-Following the release of Estyr’s debut single, “Human Alchemy” (September 2019), she has received local (Big City Small World, CBC Radio One, Toronto) and national radio play (The Strombo Show, CBC Music), while performing at music festivals and intimate venues across Southern Ontario and Finland, including: The Drake Underground (January 2020), Holy Smokes Music Festival (Guelph, 2019); SoFar Sounds (Toronto, 2019), and Manala (Helsinki, 2019).
+Since the release of Estyr’s debut single, “Human Alchemy” (September 2019), she has received national radio play (The Strombo Show, CBC Music), while performing at music festivals and intimate venues across Southern Ontario and Finland, including: What’s in the Box Festival X UNMASKED (December 2020), BIPOC Fest (December 2020), The Drake Underground (January 2020), Holy Smokes Music Festival (Guelph, 2019); SoFar Sounds (Toronto, 2019), and Manala (Helsinki, 2019).

 “Thanks to its honey-like pacing, echoing instrumentation, and Estyr’s beautifully crystalline vocals, “Human Alchemy” is the type of song that turns the messiest of breakups into an exercise in artful contemplation.” - Li-Wei Chu, From The Intercom (Los Angeles, USA), January 2019